 You’ll need a multimeter to do some testing.
-If you don’t already have one, I recommend that you buy an analog multimeter.
+If you don’t already have one, buy an analog multimeter.
 They’re relatively inexpensive and durable, and they aren’t as likely to report induced voltage as some digital meters are.

 Test for a Complete Circuit in a Screw-In On/Off Socket

 Turn the power to the socket on.
 You can check with your non-contact voltage tester to make sure it’s there.
 Turn your meter on and set it to read AC voltage (often abbreviated as “VAC”).
 If your meter is one that has selectable ranges within VAC, set it to the lowest value that is greater than 120VAC.
 Lay or hang the meter in a place where you can watch the dial, that will keep it stable, and that is close enough to the socket that you can easily work inside the socket with the probes.

 Reach in with one of the probes and set it on the brass power contact tab in the center of the bottom of the socket.
 Keep it centered in the socket and don’t let the metal part of the probe touch the brass power contact and the side wall of the socket at the same time.
 Once you have that probe set, use the other probe to contact the silver shell of the socket – the part the bulb threads into.
 You can so that as close to the opening as you like.
 Just be sure that you don’t touch the shell and any power at the same time.
 This means, in particular, that you need to avoid touching the first probe with the second one.